 - Customers closing the pop-up window or pressing the back button after submitting the OTP.

-The difference in the payment flow for a normal payment and a late authorized payment is explained in the table below:
+The difference in the payment flow for a normal payment and a late authorized payment is explained in this table:

-Customer completes the payment, bank gateway notifies Razorpay.
+When the customer completes the payment, the bank gateway notifies Razorpay.

-Customer completes the payment, bank gateway fails to notify Razorpay.
+When the customer completes the payment, the bank gateway fails to notify Razorpay.

-If the bank gateway response is Successful (customer's bank account is debited), Razorpay records this as an Authorized payment.
+If the bank gateway's response is Successful (the customer's bank account is debited), Razorpay records this as an Authorized payment.

-If there is no response from the bank, the payment remains in Created state for the first 10 minutes and is then marked as Failed after getting timed out.
-Customer's bank account may or may not have been debited.
+If there is no response from the bank, the payment remains in the Created state for the first 10 minutes and is later marked as Failed after getting timed out.
+The customer's bank account may or may not have been debited.

-This payment can be Captured or Refunded only after it is late authorized.
+This payment can be Captured or Refunded only if it is late authorized.